 GAN is a CNN variant that generates high-quality data from small datasets.
 A generator and a discriminator are usually used to build generative adversarial networks.
 The first attempt is to identify the model from which the information is derived, resulting in the creation of images from noisy inputs.
 The later stage uses classic CNN to differentiate between actual data and data generated by the generation stage.
-On the other hand, the auto-encoder helps recreate imagery of a healthy brain from the training sample.
-The divergence between the stable reconstruct output and the reference value is considered the segmented tumor.
+The auto-encoder, on the other hand, helps to recreate imagery of a healthy brain from the training sample.
+The divergence between the stable reconstruct output and the reference value is alluded to as the segmented tumor.